 I’m getting ahead of myself, though.
 I should first explain the game’s premise, which is wonderfully unique.
-Here’s the deal: Somewhere out there in the vast, eternally lonely reaches of space, there’s a newly formed sun that’s in need of a solar system to be the center of.
+Here’s the deal: somewhere out there in the vast, eternally lonely reaches of space, there’s a newly formed sun that’s in need of a solar system to be the center of.
 That’s where you, the player, come in.
-It’s up to you to help fulfill the sun’s destiny by guiding five fledgling planets through some seriously treacherous alien terrain and into its orbit.
+It’s up to you to help fulfil the sun’s destiny by guiding five fledgling planets through some seriously treacherous alien terrain and into its orbit.

 Lonely Sun has five stages, one for each planet.
 Your goal in each is to make sure a baby planet reaches the end of the level without being smashed to pieces by obstacles like jagged crystal formations and space debris that litter the way.
 You don’t have direct control of the planet, and instead must shunt the little orb around by carefully flicking and swiping your iPhone’s touchscreen.
 As if painstakingly navigating hazards wasn’t enough, you’ve also got to collect glowing planet cores, many of which are tucked away in hard-to-reach areas.

 The levels themselves are fiendishly designed and they don’t have any checkpoints, so even the slightest slip-up means you get sent right back to square one.
 It’s maddening.
 And if I’m being honest, during my time with it, I swore profusely at the game.
 I rage quit it repeatedly.
-I genuinely almost hurled my iPhone at the wall out of sheer frustration a couple of times … and yet I always felt compelled to return to it.
+I genuinely almost hurled my iPhone at the wall out of sheer frustration a couple of times… and yet I always felt compelled to return to it.
 To try just that little bit harder the next time.
 And that, my friends, is how good of a game Lonely Sun is; no matter how badly it kicks your ass, you’ll keep coming back for more.
 Oh, and the sense of discovery and achievement when you do finally manage to successfully pass a stage and unlock the next?
 Priceless.
 Totally makes all the failures you’ve been through beforehand feel worthwhile.